-- 2. Special Investigation - a.
+2. Special Investigation

+- a.
 Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation with consideration given to referring the claim to IFB, NICB or appropriate law enforcement agency for prosecution. - b.
-The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process. - c.
+The CAR SIU Standards for investigation of suspicious claims must be adhered to as part of the special investigation process. - c.
 SCs shall have a plan designed to deal with claims involving exaggerated damages or injuries, such as inflated doctors' bills or wage statements, and such plan shall provide a strategy for concluding those cases at a reasonable amount, as well as reporting the same to the Detail Claim Database (DCD) at the Automobile Insurers Bureau (AIB).
-Savings realized from this process shall be documented on the SIU Quarterly Log.
+Savings realized from this process shall be documented on the SIU Quarterly Log. - d.
+Legal expenses incurred shall be itemized, monitored, and related to the claim being paid.